 It was, in all honesty, a nightmare.
 By the time we launched the project, the residential market was getting soft and we had so many units – 605 apartments to be exact – to sell!

 I remember my boss would dread bumping into then DBS Chairman and President, Mr Howe Yoon Chong.
 The inevitable question: “How many sold?”
+We persevered and devised various ways to market and sell the units.
 Today, Pandan Valley is iconic in Singapore and is home for hundreds of families.

 Other than taking a chance on big projects, we also took a chance on people.

 In the 1970s, construction for a well-known building was underway when the contractor went bust.
 We financed the next contractor, who was our existing customer.
 It was very daunting – the building was a large-scale project, not much smaller than DBS Building.